waldoapp/fastlane-plugin-waldo/README.md

 ## Usage

-To get started, first obtain an upload token from Waldo for your app.
+To get started, first obtain a CI token from Waldo for your app.
 These are used to authenticate with the Waldo backend on each call.

 ### Uploading an iOS Simulator Build